 by Matt Slick

 We need the Bible because we are sinners, and we need to have things written down.
 The Holy Spirit indwells believers and works in them to point us to Christ.
 However, the Holy Spirit does not dominate our will, our mind, and our thoughts as to change us into robots.
 We are made in the image of God (Genesis 1:26) and have been given certain privileges to act freely in a responsible manner according to what God has given us in spiritual gifts and material possessions.
 The Holy Spirit, who indwells believers, is the one who bears witness of Christ (John 14:26; 15:26) and guides and teaches us (1 John 2:27).
-However, because we are sinners and because our experiences are different and subjective, God has given us the written word, so we might not rely on personal experience but instead rely upon his word.
+However, because we are sinners and because our experiences are different and subjective, God has given us the written word, so we might not rely on personal experience but instead rely on his word.

 The Bible recounts the history of creation, the calling of his people, his covenant faithfulness to them, his incarnation, sacrifice on the cross, his resurrection, and future revelation.
 It is full of things God wants us to know about.
 In a sense, there is a vindication of God's work and a declaration of his plan in redemption.
 We have within its pages examples of worship as are found in the Psalms.
 We have a compilation of wisdom in Proverbs.
 We have in the Gospels the record of what God has done in the person of Christ, including his miracles, death, burial, and resurrection.
 We have in the Bible those things which are profitable for teaching, admonition, and correction.